Parts Of A Website: A Cheat Sheet For Non-Techies

 DNS

-DNS is an acronym for domain name server.
-They’re the phone book of the internet.
+DNS stands for Domain Name System.
+Think of it as the phone book of the internet.

-As mentioned above, human beings use domain names to describe websites rather than using IP addresses.
-When you type a domain name into a web browser, your internet service provider accesses one of many domain name servers located around the world to quickly lookup the corresponding IP address associated with the domain name, then routes you to the website you requested.
+As mentioned earlier, humans use domain names (like markbrinker.com) instead of long, hard-to-remember IP addresses.
+When you type a domain name into your web browser, your internet service provider (ISP) connects to a domain name server—one of many located around the world.
+The DNS server quickly looks up the IP address linked to that domain name and routes you to the website you requested.

 HTML